chadj2/Arduino-RGBRing/README.md

 ## optiboot-RGBRing

-**current status: Optiboot is uploading via the usbtiny programmer but the code is not yet merged.**
+**current status: Optiboot is working and has been enhanced for the ring.
+More documentation is needed.**

 The RGB Ring uses a customized version of the optiboot loader.
 The customizations modify the pins used to flash the LED during the booloader stage.
 This directory contains the version of optiboot shipped with Arduino 1.0.3